krishnanunnijp/library-_application/README.md

 # Project Overview

 This project consists of two separate applications:

+---

 ### 1. Library

-This is the main project which provides an API for searching books.
-It has been tested with sample data and can be run locally using the provided JAR file.
+This is the main project that provides an API for searching books.
+It has been tested with sample data and can be run locally.

 * **Service Name:** localhost
 * **Port:** 8080